Biden celebration of new gun law clouded by latest shooting - The Boston Globe

-WASHINGTON (AP) — President Joe Biden is hosting a “celebration” of a new bipartisan law meant to reduce gun violence that, after just 16 days in effect, already has been overshadowed by yet another mass shooting.
+WASHINGTON — President Biden welcomed a crowd to the White House lawn Monday to showcase a new law meant to reduce gun violence, celebrating “real progress” after years of inaction.
+But he also lamented the country remains “awash in weapons of war” — with the 16-day-old law already overshadowed by yet another horrific mass shooting.

-The bill, passed after recent gun rampages in Buffalo, New York, and Uvalde, Texas, incrementally toughens requirements for young people to buy guns, denies firearms to more domestic abusers, and helps local authorities temporarily take weapons from people judged to be dangerous.
+The bill, passed after recent gun rampages in Buffalo, New York, and Uvalde, Texas, incrementally toughens requirements for young people buying guns, denies firearms to more domestic abusers, and helps local authorities temporarily take weapons from people judged to be dangerous.

-But the South Lawn event on Monday morning comes a week after a gunman in Highland Park, Illinois, killed seven people at an Independence Day parade, a stark reminder of the limitations of the new law in addressing the American phenomenon of mass gun violence.
+But the “celebration” Monday morning came a week after a gunman in Highland Park, Illinois, killed seven people at an Independence Day parade, a stark reminder of the limitations of the new law in addressing the American phenomenon of mass gun violence.
+And it comes as Democratic governors have taken up the mantle of offering outrage in the face of gun violence.

+Biden hosted hundreds of guests on the South Lawn, including a bipartisan group of lawmakers who crafted and supported the legislation, state and local officials — including Illinois Governor J.B.
+Pritzker and Highland Park Mayor Nancy Rotering — and the families of victims of both mass shootings and everyday gun violence.

 Advertisement

+He also said Congress should pass legislation to hold gun owners legally accountable if their weapons are improperly stored and are used to commit violence.
+He noted that he owns four shotguns and said he keeps them secured at his home.

+“We can’t just stand by,” Biden said.
+“With rights come responsibilities.
+If you own a weapon, you have a responsibility to secure it and keep it under lock and key.”

-Biden on Saturday invited Americans to share with him via text — a new White House communications strategy — their stories of how they've been impacted by gun violence, tweeting that “I’m hosting a celebration of the passage of the Safer Communities Act."
+Biden, on Saturday, invited Americans to share with him via text — a new White House communications strategy — their stories of how they’ve been affected by gun violence, tweeting that “I’m hosting a celebration of the passage of the Safer Communities Act.”
+He told some of their stories on Monday — of people traumatized by shootings and kids left orphaned.

-The law is the the most impactful firearms violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
-Yet gun control advocates — and even White House officials — say it's premature to declare victory.
+The new law is the most impactful firearms-violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
+Yet gun control advocates — and even White House officials — say it’s premature to declare victory.

 “There's simply not much to celebrate here,” said Igor Volsky, director of the private group Guns Down America.

-Volsky’s group, along with other gun violence advocacy groups, was set to host a news conference on Monday outside the White House calling on Biden to stand up a dedicated office at the White House to address gun violence with a greater sense of urgency.
+Volsky’s group, along with other advocacy groups, was holding a news conference on Monday outside the White House, calling on Biden to create an office at the White House to address gun violence with a greater sense of urgency.

 Advertisement

-Biden has left gun control policy to his Domestic Policy Council, rather than establishing a dedicated office like he stood up to address climate change or the gender policy council he established to promote reproductive health access.
+Biden has left gun control policy to his Domestic Policy Council, rather than establishing a dedicated office like the one he opened to address climate change or the gender policy council he started to promote reproductive health access.

 “We have a president who really hasn’t met the moment, who has chosen to act as a bystander on this issue,” Volsky said.
 “For some reason the administration absolutely refuses to have a senior official who can drive this issue across government.”